 Incoterms Make Customs Clearance Possible

-The ABCs of importing are as simple as three little letters.
+The ABCs of importing is as simple as three little letters.
 Used at home and overseas, these letters known as Incoterms tell a customs agent everything they need to know about your goods transactions.
 Customs agents utilize Incoterms to speed through the food import process.

 Find a Port of Entry